Pop (1969 editions)

 Included on "Led Zeppelin" Region 2 PAL DVD released 26th May 2003 by Warner Music Vision (Also includes Royal Albert Hall show from 9th Jan 1970 as well as later material)

 This was effectively a 2nd series of "How it is" but in a much later time slot.
 Producer Tony Staveacre said ahead of the re-launch "We want to provide a platform for new ideas, styles and sounds and at the same time offer new opportunities for established artists.
 We want the show to have an urgent, last-minute appeal so that viewers will never quite know what is coming up next."
-Angela Huth continued to present.
+Angela Huth and Richard Neville continued to present joined by Pete Drummond.

 recorded and broadcast in black & white